wingworks/GO-9/README.md

 You are interested in designing and building your own tube kite?
 But you don't know how to start?
 Where to get the plans and the right materials?
-Then you should join this free kite build project!
+Then you should join this Open Kite Build project!

 The tube kite GO in size S (9sqm) is a modern freeride kite.
 Easy to relaunch, suitable for beginners and experts.
 The big difference between the GO and all the other freeride kites on the market is that **YOU** can get involved in the design process.
 Give feedback, build your own version, improove the design and learn a lot about kite design and aerodynamics in general.